 Learn more about the gypsy moth.

 These hungry pests are found throughout Wisconsin and are now establishing populations in eastern Minnesota.
 Nationwide, a system of trapping, treatments, and regulations has kept Minnesota gypsy moth-free for decades, but in recent years moths have been trapped in increasing numbers along the North Shore.
 Therefore, the Minnesota Department of Agriculture (MDA) is proposing a quarantine of Lake and Cook counties in the spring of 2014 to restrict movement of potentially infested items and thereby contain the infestation.

 A quarantine is a set of rules intended to prevent the artificial spread of organisms from infested areas to uninfested areas.
 Quarantines have been established by the states and federal governments to contain known populations of gypsy moths.
 The quarantines are generally along county lines and are established only after several criteria are met.
 The Commissioner of Agriculture has statutory authority to issue a quarantine to limit the spread of plant pests like the gypsy moth.

 A 45-day comment period on the proposed quarantine of Lake and Cook counties closed on March 12, 2014.
-The proposal may be amended to account for comments received during the 45 days.
+The proposal may be amended to account for comments received during the comment period.
 The Commissioner of Agriculture will then sign and formalize the quarantine, with planned implementation happening in spring 2014.

 Gypsy moths are expert "hitchhikers" and are most commonly transported as egg masses.
 The female will lay her eggs on any solid surface.
 Quarantine violations occur when companies or individuals knowingly transport any life stage of gypsy moth (egg, caterpillar, pupa, or adult) out of the quarantined area with an inspection or a compliance agreement from a state or federal agency.
 Knowingly transporting uninspected or untreated materials out of quarantined areas can lead to civil or criminal penalties.